-BIG Tram Sunday news – The SpareParts Festival gets a three-year grant.
+BIG Tram Sunday news – SpareParts Festival gets a three-year grant

-It sees the hugely popular transport themed art festival ‘accelerate’ to three northern transport events this year, increasing to five by 2020, and ensuring its spectacular programming can reach new audiences.
+It sees the hugely popular transport themed art festival ‘accelerate’ to three northern transport events, increasing to five by 2020.
+The funding ensures its spectacular programming can reach new audiences.

-The innovative nature of the festival has been praised in previous years for its ability to engage those who don’t usually consider the arts to be ‘for them’ by using a mixture of clever programming and adding a colourful addition to existing Transport Festivals.
+The innovative nature of the festival has been praised in previous years for its ability to engage those who don’t usually consider the arts to be ‘for them’.
+A mixture of clever programming is a colourful addition to existing Transport Festivals.

-It’s a step up to the next level for SpareParts to take audiences on a journey across the North, It’s supported by a fantastic network of partners from co-founders Wyre Council and LeftCoast to newer partners like Crewe Town Council, Cheshire East Council and Sandbach Transport Festival.
+Taking audiences on a journey across the North is a step up to the next level for SpareParts.
+It’s supported by a fantastic network of partners from co-founders Wyre Council and LeftCoast to newer partners like Crewe Town Council, Cheshire East Council and Sandbach Transport Festival.

-The support of Arts Council England is absolutely invaluable and will allow SpareParts to be ambitious and daring with the programme and participation opportunities.
-Some incredible artists will be announced later in the year.
+The support of Arts Council England is absolutely invaluable and will allow SpareParts to be ambitious and daring.
+Both with the programme and participation opportunities.

-In its first year, the festival featured Motionhouse’s Traction with dancing JCBs performing on Fleetwood beach (above), and since then has gone from strength to strength offering a diverse programme of street performance as well as large scale spectacles.
+In its first year, the festival featured Motionhouse’s Traction with dancing JCBs performing on Fleetwood beach.
+Since then it’s gone from strength to strength, with a diverse programme of street performance as well as large scale spectacles.

-On top of its diverse programme of performance the festival also prides itself on its community ethos and each year will work with schools and community groups in the towns it visits to give opportunities for people of all ages to participate.
+Along with its diverse programme, the festival also prides itself on its community ethos.
+Each year it works with schools and community groups in the towns it visits to give people of all ages the chance to participate.